oneapi-src/oneDNN/doc/primitives/rnn.md

    support.

-2. Bias must always be present (that is, the corresponding memory descriptor argument cannot be zero memory descriptor when the RNN operation descriptor is initialized).
+2. Bias must always be present (that is, the corresponding memory descriptor argument cannot be zero memory descriptor when the RNN primitive descriptor is initialized).

 2. **CPU**